mschreie/hpe_oneview_ansible_handsonlabs/exercises/20_inventorysetup.md

 Please ensure that all 3 groups are available and that you find 2 hosts in the corresponding groups.
 Assure the names relate to your lab (as outlined elsewhere).
 Also notice the host_vars related to the hosts.

+To know what to add please point a second tab of your browser to `http://your_bastion_host/isos/target_host.info`<br>
 To add the target host to the right group:
 Start at **Lab inventory** in Tower UI, click on **GROUPS** button, click on **target_hosts**, click on **hosts** button.